 Instructions

-- Add slices of garlic, bay leaves, and sauté for 1 minute (no longer!).
+- Add sliced garlic, 2 bay leaves, and sauté for 1 minute (no longer!).

-- Pour in chicken broth.
+- Pour in5 cups chicken broth.
 Bring to a boil.

-- Reduce the heat, add salt, ground black pepper, and dried marjoram.
+- Reduce the heat, add salt, 1/4 teaspoon ground black pepper, and 1 teaspoon dried marjoram.
 Cook for 20 minutes or until potatoes are soft.

 - Serve with bread croutons.

-- Add bread cubes and place the dish into the oven preheated to 340°F (170°C)
+- Add bread cubes and place the dish into the oven preheated to 340 °F

-- Bake for 10 minutes, halfway through mix the bread cubes to get crispy from all sides.
+- Roast for 10 minutes, stirring the bread cubes halfway through to ensure they get crispy on all sides.

 Notes

-- For even more intensive taste, add some freshly crushed raw garlic into the soup at the end.
+- For an even more intense flavor, add some freshly minced raw garlic to the soup just before serving.

-- Place the toasted bread croutons into the soup just before you eat it.
+- Add the roasted bread croutons to the soup just before eating to prevent them from getting mushy.

-- The garlic soup keeps up for three days when stored in a fridge.
+- Garlic soup stays good for up to three days when stored in the fridge.

 Beth Sachs